 THINGS INCLUDED IN THE TEAM COST

 The mission trip cost includes food, lodging, some surface travel in Canada and the U.S., team airfare, surface travel in foreign countries, printing of support packet and prayer cards, tents, administration, Boot Camp training, team/Debrief setup, items given to you during Boot Camp registration and recruitment/advertising.
 The mission trip cost also includes an amount that enables Teen Missions to cover the cost for a third world teen so he/she can serve on a Teen Missions team in his/her own country.
-On work teams, $100 per person is used to purchase building materials for the mission project.
+On teen work teams, $200 per person is used to purchase building materials ($100 for preteen) for the mission project.

 ITEMS NOT INCLUDED IN THE TEAM COST

 The team cost does not include personal expenses such as:

 - Transportation to Boot Camp